zhassman/ExtraFerm/README.md

 ## Use

-Users should interact with the simulator through [interface.py](python/extended_matchgate_simulator/interface.py)
+Users should interact with the simulator through the [`outcome_probabilities`](python/extended_matchgate_simulator/interface.py) from `interface.py`.

 ## Algorithms

+Under the hood, users have access to the following algorithms.

 - **`raw_estimate()`** considers additive error $\epsilon$, failure probability $\delta$, and Born-rule probability upper bound $p$.
 This algorithm is best for general-purpose estimation of probabilities for moderate values of $\epsilon, \delta$.